walder/Skynet-IADS/README.md

 jammer:disableFor('SA-2')
 ```

 Will turn off the jammer.
-Make sure you call this function before you dereference a jammer in the code:
+Make sure you call this function before you dereference a jammer in the code, otherwise a background task will keep on jamming:
 ```lua
 jammer:masterArmOff()
 ```